IT’S EASY TO ATTEND UW SUMMER QUARTER

-Drama 316 - Theatrical make-up, taught by Josie Gardner
+Drama 316 - Theatrical make-up, A term, taught by Josie Gardner

 This is an entry level technical make up workshop based class.
 Most of the work is completed within the time limitations of the class.
 This course offers the student a practical guide to the theory and practice of different levels of stage make up.

-Anime/Cosplay Costume Construction, taught by Deborah Skorstad.
-A term and/or B term
+Drama 317 - Anime/Cosplay Costume Construction, A term, taught by Deborah Skorstad

-Deborah Skorstad is offering an intensive costume construction class.
-Class will focus on design, research and fabrication.
-The student will learn how to use professional shop equipment, machine and hand sewing techniques; will be expected to complete a wearable costume.
+Introduction To Theatrical Costuming CosPlay Intensive Class will focus on design, research and fabrication.
+Students will learn how to use professional shop equipment, machine and hand sewing techniques, explore armor mediums and will be expected to complete a wearable costume.
 The aim of this class is to support the participant in fabricating their character.
-It is intended for Anime enthusiasts, costume professionals, fiber artists, and design students.
+Class is intended for Anime enthusiasts, costume professionals, makers, performers, fiber artists and design students.
 Students can learn basic sewing skills or take their current skills to the next level.
+4 credits.